-During the year ended December 31, 2017, the Company and a certain lender elected to convert certain convertible notes with an aggregate principal balance of \$495,197 and aggregate accrued interest of \$29,338 into an aggregate of 243,441 shares of common stock at conversion prices ranging from \$1.75 to \$2.77 per share.
+During the year ended December 31, 2017, certain convertible notes with an aggregate principal balance of \$495,197 and aggregate accrued interest of \$29,338 were converted into an aggregate of 243,441 shares of common stock at conversion prices ranging from \$1.75 to \$2.77 per share at the election of either the Company or the respective lender.

 During the year ended December 31, 2017, the Company and a lender agreed to multiple extensions of the maturity dates of notes payable with an aggregate principal balance of \$637,250 with maturity dates that were near or at maturity to maturity dates ranging from December 1, 2017 through February 10, 2018.
 In connection with one of the note extensions, the Company issued the lender 2,500 shares of common stock.
 The issuance date fair value of the common stock of \$5,000 has been recorded as a debt discount and is being amortized over the term of the note.
 Additionally, in connection with one of the extensions, the Company incurred an extension fee in the amount \$8,500 which was accreted as interest expense and added to the principal balance of the note.
-Also, in connection with the note extensions, the Company increased the effective rate at which the notes bear interest from 0% to 8% on dates effective between August 2, 2017 and September 7, 2017.
-Furthermore, in connection with certain extensions, the Company and the lender agreed to add an aggregate \$4,660 of incurred interest to the principal of the respective notes.
-Also, in connection with the note extensions, the Company added embedded conversion options, pursuant to which each payment of principal and the respective accrued interest is convertible into shares of the Company's common stock at the election of the lender at any time until the balance has been paid in full at a conversion price equal to 80% of the fair market value of the Company's stock (subject to reduction to 70% under certain circumstances); however, generally the conversion price shall not be less than \$1.00 per share.
+Also, in connection with the note extensions, the Company increased the effective rate at which the notes bore interest from 0% to 8% on dates effective between August 2, 2017 and September 7, 2017.
+Furthermore, in connection with the note extensions, the Company added embedded conversion options, pursuant to which each payment of principal and the respective notes.
+Further, in connection with the note extension, such a gagregate \$4,660 of incurred interest to the principal and the respective accrued interest is convertible into shares of the Company's common stock at the election of the lender at any time until the balance has been paid in full at a conversion price equal to 80% of the fair market value of the Company's stock (subject to reduction to 70% under certain circumstances); however, generally the conversion price could not be less than \$1.00 per share.
 The embedded conversion options of the notes were determined to be derivative liabilities.
-The aggregate issuance date value of the embedded conversion options was \$252,117, which was recorded as a debt discount and is being amortized over the terms of the respective convertible notes.
+The aggregate issuance date value of the embedded conversion options was \$252,117, which was recorded as a debt discount and is being amortized over the terms of the respective notes.
 See Note 11 - Derivative Liabilities for additional details.